Sarubi22/Prepare-and-Broadcast-Scenario/README.md

 This repository contains the numerical codes for the paper
 **"The Prepare and Broadcast Scenario"**
-by T. S. Sarubi, M. Alves, S. Zamora, V. Alves, A. de Oliveira Junior, C. Roch i Carceller, A. Tavakoli, and R. Chaves.
+by T. S. Sarubi et al..

 ---